Skip to main content

 The evaluator:

-When to use: Any RAG system where accuracy matters.
-If your LLM is answering questions based on retrieved documents, you need this to catch hallucinations.
+When to use: any RAG system where accuracy matters.
+If your LLM answers from retrieved documents, use this to catch hallucinations.

 HallucinationEvaluator